What is Foster Care?

 Foster care involves parenting children and young people who need a safe place to live, either temporarily or permanently.

-There are many reasons a young person may not be able to live with their parents or guardians, but the most common reasons are neglect and abuse.
+There are many reasons a young person may not be able to live with their parents or guardians, but the most common reasons are neglect and abuse (65%).
 This can include emotional, physical and sexual abuse, sometimes over a number of years.

-In order to recover from past trauma and adverse childhood experiences, children need a secure base.
-As a foster carer you will work closely with our supervising social workers, support workers and therapeutic practitioners to provide that secure base for the young person in your care.
+To recover from past trauma and adverse childhood experiences, children need a secure base.
+Foster carers work closely with our supervising social workers, support workers and therapeutic practitioners to provide that secure base.

-Whilst you are the responsible parent for a young person, legal responsibility sits with the child’s local authority.
-This is one of the main differences between fostering vs adoption.
+Although foster carers are responsible for parenting a young person, legal responsibility sits with the child’s local authority.
+This is one of the main differences between fostering and adoption.

-Some facts and figures about fostering in the UK in 2021
+2022 facts and figures about fostering in the UK

 There are almost 56,000 children in foster care in the UK